 See our discussion of contemporary racial tension in “Talking about Books that Talk about Race”

 *P.S.
-For grownups, I highly recommend Empire of the Summer Moon, a balanced, insightful study of the culture clash between Whites and Native Americans viewed through the saga of Cynthia Ann Parker, a white girl captured by Comanches in 1840s Texas, and her son Quannah Parker, who eventually adopted the best of both worlds.
+For grownups, I highly recommend Empire of the Summer Moon, a balanced, insightful study of the culture clash between Whites and Native Americans.
+The lens for this broad subject is the saga of Cynthia Ann Parker, a white girl captured by Comanches in 1840s Texas, and her son Quannah Parker, who eventually adopted the best of both worlds.